 Restrictions and Usage

 When using the eduroam network, you must abide by both the Acceptable Use Policy of Brandon University and the other home or visiting institution.
-Currently BU students are unable to use the system.

 How to connect

 Each operating system requires different steps to connect.
 Below is a list of instructions for a few different operating systems and a list of the required settings which you may need for those and any other OS.

 - Network/SSID: eduroam (you may have to manually type this in)

 - Network Authentication Method: WPA2 (WPA2 Enterprise)

 - EAP Type: PEAP